TeamHypersomnia/Hypersomnia/docs/pages/todo/editor-2.0/project_file_format.md

 # arena.project.yml Format

-- Using YAML might make it easier to the extent that we won't need to pass around the lua state, probably
+- Using YAML might make it easier to the extent that we won't need to pass around the json state, probably

 ## Project settings